michaelriha/turbo-sort/README.txt

 no_rename
    Set to True to disable the script from performing file operations (will only display output)

+remove_src
+   Set to True to allow the cleanup function to remove sourcedir.
 +----------------+
 | Format Strings |
 +----------------+
 All format strings support:
    %t - Title of the movie or show
    %T - TITLE of the movie or show in caps
+   %o - The original filename (not including extension)

 undated_fs
    Format string for shows without a date.
 Specific options include: